sbesada/java.math.expression.parser/README.md

                                                                                 |   1   |     |   *   |
                                                                                 ---------     ---------

  It is even faster than them.
-This library is 10 times faster and it is tested using matlab.
+This library is 10 times faster and **it is tested using matlab**.
 The python version of this library is pymep.
 You can find pymep in my github repository.

 ## Features